How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity

 As the majority of data still remains at local, the algorithm could take advantages from such structure.
 For example, the algorithm could pre-factorize the local data observation matrix for faster computation.
-Hence, without specification, we fix $\alpha$ to be $5\%$ across numerical experiments.
-After we decide on the desirable level of data share , for each distributed optimization algorithm, we still need to carefully design how the algorithm should utilize the global data pool efficiently.
-In the next section, we implement the algorithms with careful and tailored design on utilizing data sharing for different algorithms (e.g., multi-block ADMM method and PCG method), under the context that the majority of data are locally stored, where one could also pre-process the local data to improve efficiency.
+After we decide on the desirable level of data share, for each distributed optimization algorithm, we still need to carefully design how the algorithm should utilize the global data pool efficiently with theory guidance.
+In the next section, we implement the algorithms with careful and tailored design on utilizing data sharing for distributed consensus primal algorithm and primal dual algorithm.

-The numerical result section is organized as follows.
-Section \ref{sec_numerical_admm} provides the algorithm design for multi-block ADMM with data-sharing.
-We further show the numerical results for both the least square regression and the logistic regression, and compare our performance with multi-block distributed ADMM without data share, together with other variants of multi-block ADMM algorithms.
-Section \ref{sec_numerical_pcg} provides the algorithm design for PCG methods with data sharing.
-We show that by using data sharing to construct the local preconditioning matrix, those algorithms significantly speed up.